isidrov/TeamSnappier/README.md

-# pyTeamSnapAPI
+# TeamSnappier

 A simple Python API client for TeamSnap.

 ## Description

-The `pyTeamSnapAPI` class provides an easy-to-use Python interface to communicate with TeamSnap's API.
+The `TeamSnappier` class provides an easy-to-use Python interface to communicate with TeamSnap's API.
 This allows developers to interact with TeamSnap's endpoints, such as retrieving the current user's information, listing teams, searching for users, and more.

 ## Prerequisites